University-Of-Calgary-Software-Projects/job-match-web-app/README.md

 ## Technologies

 - NodeJS and ReactJS for the back-end and front-end, respectively
-- MySQL for the database
+- SQLite for the database
 ## Prerequisites